 Utah County Courthouse Caucasian fur trappers were familiar with central Utah and specifically Utah Valley.
 They frequented the area through the nineteenth and early twentieth century.
 In fact, the city Provo was given its name in honor of an early trapper, Etienne Provost.
 Provost was a well-known fur trader and explorer from Quebec.
 In historical documents his name is recorded in different ways.
 He is mentioned under the name Provost, Proveau, and Provot.
 All three are variations of the same name.
 Provost was a well-known and respected mountain man.
 Many records have him recorded as the first white man to go far enough north to see the Great Salt Lake.
 He established a trading post on the shores of Utah Lake.
 The Provo River and the city of Provo were both named after this man.

-Provo was settle by Mormons (members of the Church of Jesus Christ of Latter Day Saints) in 1849.
-It was the first Mormon colony in Utah outside of the Salt Lake Valley.
-The Mormon settlers had problems with the Indians that lived in the area.
+Provo was settle by members of The Church of Jesus Christ of Latter Day Saints in 1849.
+It was the first Latter-day Saint colony in Utah outside of the Salt Lake Valley.
+The Latter-day Saint settlers had problems with the Indians that lived in the area.
 The Ute Indians were very aggressive toward groups of people who tried to move in and take over their land.
 The new settlers built the town into a defensive fort called Fort Utah.
 It was built as a stockade with exterior walls that were fourteen feet high.
 They had to live in a manner that was close to a state of war from the time that the settlers first came to Provo.
-Peace came slowly between the Mormons and the Ute Indians, but after the first year, the settlers had to set up homes outside of Fort Utah and make Provo a more comfortable city in which they could live.
+Peace came slowly between the Latter-day Saints and the Ute Indians, but after the first year, the settlers had to set up homes outside of Fort Utah and make Provo a more comfortable city in which they could live.

-Provo Tabernacle Today, visitors of Provo can see several sites that have a great historic significance.
+Visitors of Provo can see several sites today that have a great historic significance.
 These locations are landmarks of the community.

 The Brigham Young Academy was founded in Provo in 1875.
 This school grew into what is now Brigham Young University (BYU).
 It is the largest church-affiliated university in the United States.
 BYU's students quickly outgrew the Brigham Young Academy Building, and the campus moved to its present location.
 The Academy today stands restored in its original location, but now as a beautiful public city library.